The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Introduction

 \section{Introduction}

-Recently, much progress has occurred in understanding the topology of the space $\Riem^{+}(X)$, of Riemannian metrics of positive scalar curvature (psc-metrics) on a smooth manifold $X$; see for example \cite{BERW}, \cite{CS} and \cite{HSS}.
-With the exception of \cite{BERW}, these results deal almost exclusively with the case when $X$ is closed.
-In this paper, we replace $X$ with a manifold $W$, whose boundary is non-empty and, after imposing certain boundary conditions, we study an analogous space of psc-metrics on $W$, $\Riem^{+}(W)$.
-The results of this paper aim to shed some light on the problem of understanding the topology of this space and some relevant subspaces, as well as to demonstrate its relationship to the analogous problem for closed manifolds.
+Recently, much progress has occurred in understanding the topology of the space $\Riem^{+}(X)$, of Riemannian metrics of positive scalar curvature (psc-metrics) on a smooth manifold $X$; see for example \cite{BERW}, \cite{CS}, \cite{HSS} and \cite{Marques}.
+With some exceptions (for example \cite{BERW} and \cite{EF}), these results deal mostly with the case when $X$ is closed.
+In this paper, we replace $X$ with a manifold $W$, whose boundary $\p W$ is non-empty and, after imposing certain boundary conditions, we study an analogous space of psc-metrics on $W$, $\Riem^{+}(W, \p W)$.
+The results of this paper aim to shed some light on the problem of understanding the topology of this space and some relevant subspaces, as with the analogous case for closed manifolds.